iAdramelk/blog/content/blog/2019-05-21-may-19-dvc-heartbeat.md

 <external-link
 href="https://www.pythonpodcast.com/data-version-control-episode-206/"
-title='Version Control For Machine Learning Projects' description="An interview with the creator of DVC about how it improves collaboration and reduces duplicate effort on data science…" link='pythonpodcast.com' image='/uploads/images/2019-05-21/version-control-for-your-machine-learning-projects.png' />
+title="Version Control For Machine Learning Projects" description="An interview with the creator of DVC about how it improves collaboration and reduces duplicate effort on data science…" link="pythonpodcast.com" image="/uploads/images/2019-05-21/version-control-for-your-machine-learning-projects.png" />

 > Version control has become table stakes for any software team, but for machine
 > learning projects there has been no good answer for tracking all of the data